tabcat/dynamic-content/ARTICLE.md

 > **It's important to note that IPNS names can be derived from PeerIDs**
 ---

+## Defining the Problem

+IPFS pinning services simplify static content availability, but lack solutions for dynamic content.
+Current P2P dynamic content solutions often roll their own replication protocols and depend on reliable peers.
+This is an issue for local-first databases which are highly sharded and live on unreliable end-user devices.
+Developing a general and reliable layer for dynamic content would benefit all related solutions.

 ## Achieving Dynamicity

 The main contribution is the novel use of Provider Records.